Computer vision delivery

 • Model retraining and firmware updates

-• Quarterly value and governance reporting
+• Quarterly performance and safety reporting

 Related resource